 The "Record Date" is the official date in which we must be a shareholder of the fund to receive the dividend.

 The "Ex-Dividend Date" is the date in which the dividend is scheduled and we see a price reduction of the fund equal to the amount of the dividend and any market price change.
 For example, if a mutual fund pays a $0.25 dividend and the change in market price is a negative $0.10, investors will see the price of the fund decline by $0.35.
-This total change in the price of the fund is the reason for this article, because the dollar value of that dividend and the change in the number of mutual fund shares in the account generally don't show up until the next morning and it appears to investors that they lost more money on this ex-dividend date than the $0.10 market decline.
+This total change in the price of the fund is the reason for this article — i.e., the dollar value of that dividend and the change in the number of mutual fund shares in the account generally don't show up until the next morning.
+As a result, it might first appear to an investor that he or she lost more money on this ex-dividend date than the actual $0.10 market decline.

 The Date of Record

-As an example of how this all plays out, let's look at the "Date of Record" for the DFA U.S. Small Cap Value Fund (DFSVX), which was Sept.
-26, 2019.
-The image below shows a typical "Positions" page for a client whose assets are held at Charles Schwab.
+As an example of how this all plays out, let's look at the "Date of Record" for the DFA U.S. Small Cap Value Fund (DFSVX).
+As part of such a schedule of events, let's suppose that this fund's date of record was Sept.
+26. The image below shows a hypothetical "Positions" page for a client whose assets are held at Charles Schwab.
 (Since each client can set up their own displays to view such information, your screen view might appear a bit differently.)

 Dividends and the Lag in Fund Values Screen Cap 1